Plant spring, summer

 years a plant will slowly widen with new plants growing right next to the mother

 plant.
-But it will not send out invasive runners.
+But it will not send out invasive runners that take over a garden.

 #4 is Good for Fodder|